 In August, Bateman announced he was forgoing his remaining eligibility at Minnesota because of personal health concerns surrounding the situation and would enter the draft.
 However, this did not last long.
 Once the Big Ten announced its return, so did Bateman.

-Where should you draft Bateman in dynasty rookie mock drafts?
+Where should you draft Bateman in dynasty rookie drafts?

-As I have said, Rashod Bateman is a draft steal in dynasty, as his value has seemingly bottomed out.
+As I have said, Bateman could be a steal in dynasty, as his fantasy value has seemingly bottomed out following the draft.
 In 1QB mock drafts, he is going towards the back end of the first into the early second round.
 For Superflex, he falls even lower, going in the mid-to-late second round.

-At 6’1″, 210 pounds, he has all the size you would need for a primary option in an offense.
-Thanks to his multiple releases, Bateman can quickly get separation at the line even though he is not a burner (4.50 speed or slightly quicker).
+At 6′, 190 pounds, he has all the size you would need for a primary option in an offense.
+Thanks to his multiple releases, Bateman can quickly get separation at the line even though he is not a burner (4.43 speed).

 There is nothing that stands out as a real deficiency in his game.
-In Year 1, he will likely be his quarterback’s favorite target.
+In Year 1, he will likely Jackson’s favorite target.
 Because of this and his skill set, he could take an enormous leap in value post-draft.
-Rashod Bateman has the potential to be a top-12 dynasty wide receiver in less than two years.
+Bateman has the skills to be a top-12 dynasty wide receiver for fantasy football should his offense facilitate it.

 Want more fantasy football analysis and news?